 How do I stop Chrome Remote Desktop from going offline?

-You may wonder “why is Chrome Remote Desktop offline” and “how do I fix Google Remote Desktop connection”.
-Actually, Chrome Remote Desktop may go offline because of errors of Chrome Remote Desktop or Google Chrome, PIN feature, or VPN.
-Here in this tutorial, five solutions are mentioned to help you figure out what to do when Chrome Remote Desktop says host is offline, hoping to really help you.
+Chrome Remote Desktop is a free and popular remote desktop software.
+Chrome Remote Desktop goes offline issue usually occurs due to errors of Chrome Remote Desktop or Google Chrome, PIN feature, or VPN.
+Here in this tutorial, 5 solutions are mentioned to help you figure out what to do when Chrome Remote Desktop says host is offline.

 Solution 1.
 Repair Chrome Remote Desktop tool